 Why do you want to start bidding on government contracts for maintenance?
 Many of these maintenance contracts run on a multi-year basis, which means stable long-term work for your business.

-Whether you aim to create a million dollar business or want to build something smaller and more local, below are some top entrepreneurial opportunities to try:
+Whether you aim to create a million dollar business or want to build a small local business, below are some top entrepreneurial opportunities to try:

 It may take a bit of time to build your reputation online, but if you have a topic you’re passionate about and like to talk about, you can make money by growing an engaged audience on social media.

-Running a cafe is not your only option if you want to explore all your coffee business opportunities.
-With the increase in demand for online coffee retailers, you can sell anything from beans to roasters to cups and other coffee-related products.
+Running a café is not your only option if you want to explore all your coffee business opportunities.
+With the increase in demand for online coffee retailers, you can sell anything from beans to roasters to cups to other coffee-related products.

 Since coffee is one of the most consumed beverages in the world, there are plenty of potential customers ready to buy your product.
 Customers also give an advantage to small brands, which means you can niche down and sell to a specific group of people.
 People already want your coffee, they just need to know where to find you.